kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 You'll now see that you are in the `blastn` suite.
 We need to change this, as we want to align a protein sequence to the nucleotide sequence of the Papaya.
+Do you remember which type of BLAST search we would use?

 From the top toolbar, click `tblastn`.

 <p align="center">
 <kbd>g